CenturyLinkCloud/PublicKB/Release Notes/2013/2013-05-29-cloud-platform-release-notes.md

     ![](../../images/release05-29_02.png)

-* **API supports un-suspending a user account.** CenturyLink Cloud API users can now suspend users and accounts, and unsuspend users and accounts programmatically.</li>
+* **API supports un-suspending a user account.** CenturyLink Cloud API users can now suspend users and accounts, and unsuspend users and accounts programmatically.

 * **Users can disable/enable sub-accounts from the Control Portal.** In the last release, we added the ability to view all accounts, whether enabled or disabled.
 In this release, we've made it possible to quickly change the status of an account to either disabled or enabled.
   ![](../../images/release05-29_04.gif)